TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 ### DevRel: The Scary Parts

-While a devrel is an incredible type of job with a ton of opportunities and good vibes, things are seldom _perfect_.
+While a devrel role is an incredible type of job with a ton of opportunities and good vibes, things are seldom _perfect_.
 Writing docs, creating content, looking after the community are extremely rewarding.
 However, devrel _can_ include attending a large number of events.

 The events themselves are wonderful.
 When they accumulate, they can take a toll: